Applying for the Masters

 Copies of all original documents submitted in support of your application must be certified (ie signed, dated and, if appropriate, bearing a company stamp) by an individual of professional standing eg your employer, doctor, lawyer.

 Please note that, if you do not submit copies of your qualification certificates with your application, we will not be able to make you a firm offer.
 Your application will be put on hold and a decision postponed until we receive the documents.

-Applications close on Monday 12 December.
-We'll notify you of your application outcome following the deadline date.
+Applications close on Monday 7 August 2017.
+We will notify you of the outcome of your application (including any scholarship requests) following the deadline.